-There is a small gift shop in the main lodge that has Olympic National Park souvenirs and field guide that are perfect for exploring the park.
+There is a small gift shop in the main lodge that has Olympic National Park souvenirs and field guides that are perfect for exploring the park.
 Across the street a few feet there is a small market with groceries, ice, firewood.
 They have a great selection of Washington wines and beers.

 Reservations: Make sure you book through the hotel directly!
 There are a few websites that show up on search engines that charge pretty large fees to make a call to the hotel and book the room for you.

 Make sure you make your reservation as soon as you know the dates you wish to visit Kalaloch Lodge or any of the Olympic National Park lodges.
-I would definitely try to get your reservation in at least four months ahead of time during busy summer months.
+I would definitely try to get your reservation in at least four months ahead of time during the busy summer months.

 Season: Kalaloch Lodge is open year-round